idlerboris/justencrypt/README.md

-# simpleencryptor
+# Just Encrypt
-Just simply encrypt data
+It allows simply encrypt your files.